Do you have dust allergies and want to find out how to eliminate it from your home?

 Every air purifier that’s manufactured is designed to tackle a specific air quality problem that a homeowner wants help with.

-When looking for the best air purifier for dust removal, you want a product that uses True HEPA filtering.
+When looking for the best air purifier for dust removal, you want a product that uses at least True HEPA filtering.

 True HEPA air purifiers are the only devices that are certified to capture 99.97% of particles as small as 0.3 microns in size.